-Benefits that are available to a person who has previously worked and/or paid National Insurance contributions are not classed as ‘public funds’ for immigration purposes.
+Non means-tested benefits are available to a person who has previously worked and/or paid National Insurance contributions.
+Such benefits are not classed as ‘public funds’ for immigration purposes.

 Non means-tested benefits (that are not 'public funds') include:

 Some of these benefits, such as contribution-based Jobseeker's Allowance, can no longer be applied for.

 More information about the qualifying requirements for each of these benefits is available on gov.uk.
 The following organisations can also provide information and advice about claiming non means-tested benefits: